pouryany/PanomiR/README.md

 dataset and a list of pathways.Pathway summaries are numbers that represent the overall activity of genes that belong to each pathway.
-These numbers are calculated based on a methodology previously described in Altschuler et al. 2013 and Joachim and Altschuler et al. 2018 (2013;
+These numbers are calculated based on a methodology previously described in part in (Altschuler et al. 2013; Joachim et al. 2018).
-2018).
 Briefly, genes in each sample are ranked by their expression values and then pathway summaries are calculated as the average rank-squared of genes within a pathway.
 The summaries are then center and scaled (zNormalized) across samples.

 The default list of background pathways in PanomiR is formatted into a table (`data("path_gene_table")`).
-The table is based on canonical pathways collection of Molecular Signatures Database (MSigDB) V6.2 and it contains annotated pathways from a variety of sources excluding KEGG dataset (2011).
+The table is based on canonical pathways collection of Molecular Signatures Database (MSigDB) V6.2 and it contains annotated pathways from a variety of sources (Liberzon et al. 2011).

 \*\* Users interested in using other pathway/geneset backgrounds, such as newer versions of MSigDB or KEGG, should refer to the